elfredscom/atEX/investors.md

 - Ad-Supported Access,
 - and monetisation widget for websites!

-As target market, we seek to empower creators and publishers with flexible monetisation tools that can help them earn while reaching the widest audiences for their digital content (text or video).
+As our mission, we seek to empower creators and publishers with flexible monetisation tools that can help them earn while reaching the widest audiences for their digital content (text or video).

 ### Open Facts